Nelson-Gon/manymodelr/README.md

 As can be guessed from the name, this function provides an easy way to manipulate grouped data.
-We can for instance find the number of observations in the iris data set.
+We can for instance find the number of observations in the yields data set.
 The formula takes the form `x~y` where `y` is the grouping variable(in this case `normal`).
 One can supply a formula as shown next.